 - If you are making a joint application they will check the same details with your joint applicant

 Lenders use all this factors along with their internal risk model to decide what rate they will offer you.
 Applying for a secured loan(e.g mortgages)will place much emphasis on the asset as it is collateral while unsecured loans(e.g credit cards) will look more into your credit file.

-Knowing what affects your eligibility for products outside your credit score are also important and It is worth following our(or a) best practice list when considering a Mortgage, credit card or any financial product so to ensure you do the right things months before you make your credit application as this will put you in the best position to be accepted.
+Knowing what affects your eligibility for products outside your credit score is also important and it is worth following our(or a) best practice list when considering a Mortgage, credit card or any financial product so to ensure you do the right things months before you make your credit application as this will put you in the best position to be accepted.
 Regardless of what credit product you are trying to get you should always look to improve your credit score.

 Is your credit score good enough?✔✔